 Section 6.
 Search and rescue; cost repayment.

-Person or persons causing a search and rescue operation to take place because of the person's abuse of drugs and/or alcohol shall be subject to repay the cost of the search and rescue operation up to the sum of five hundred dollars, (\$500.00).
+It is a minor offense (violation) for person(s) causing a search and rescue operation to take place because of the person's abuse of drugs and/or alcohol.
+The fine for the violation shall be from a minimum of \$100.00 up to \$500.00.
+(Ord.
+96-06)

-CHAPTER 31 VOLUNTEER FIRE DEPARTMENT
+VOLUNTEER FIRE DEPARTMENT

-- 1. Volunteer fire department; fire chief.
+- 1. Volunteer Fire Department; fire chief.

 - 2. Powers and duties of the volunteer fire department.

 - 3. Fire chief.

 - 4. Volunteer fire department.

 - 5. Rules and regulations.

 - 6. Training and records.

 - 7. Conduct of members.

 - 8. Equipment.

 - 9. Definitions.

 Sections 1.
-Volunteer fire department; fire chief.
+Volunteer Fire department; fire chief.
 There shall be a volunteer fire department, the head of which shall be the VPSO.
-The volunteer fire department shall consist of the fire chief and as many other officers and firefighters as may be necessary for the effective operation of the volunteer fire department.
+The volunteer fire department shall consist of the Fire Chief and as many other officers and firefighters as may be necessary for the effective operation of the volunteer fire department.

 Section 2.
 Powers and duties of the volunteer fire department.
 Duties of the volunteer fire department shall be among others, to extinguish fires; to rescue persons endangered by fire; to resuscitate, and to administer first aid to persons injured in or about burning structures, promote fire prevention; and unless otherwise provided, to enforce all ordinances relating to fires, fire prevention, and safety of persons from fire in stores and other public buildings.

 Section 3.
 Fire chief.
 The fire chief shall be technically qualified through training and experience.
 The fire chief shall perform the following duties:

-- 1. Determine the organization of the volunteer fire department and provide for its staffing; - 2.
-Establish and enforce rules and regulations for the conduct of members of the department; - 3.
-Train and drill the members of the department, including periodic fire drills as deemed necessary; - 4.
-Maintain possession and custody of all fire equipment, buildings, and all other property of the department; - 5.
-Prepare and maintain records of all fires, inspections, fire-fighting equipment, personnel, and other information about the work and status of the department and make periodic written reports to the council; - 6.
-Provide suitable arrangements and equipment for supporting fires or other emergencies and for notifying all members of the department to assure prompt response for such incidents; - 7.
-Assign equipment or manpower in response to calls for outside aid where mutual aid agreements are in force and other cases only when the absence of such equipment will not jeopardize protection in the city; - 8.
-Supervise fire prevention; - 9.
-Recommend to the mayor and council needed fire-fighting equipment; - 10.
-Prepare and submit, upon request a tentative budget for the department to the mayor or council; - 11.
-Assist the proper authorities in suppressing the crime of arson by investigating or causing to be investigated the cause, origin and circumstances of all fires; and - 12.
-Perform such other duties as may be required by the mayor and the council.
+- 1. Determine the organization of the volunteer fire department and provide for its staffing; - 2. establish and enforce rules and regulations for the conduct of members of the department; - 3. train and drill the members of the department, including periodic fire drills as deemed necessary; - 4. maintain possession and custody of all fire equipment, buildings, and all other property of the department; - 5. prepare and maintain records of all fires, inspections, fire-fighting equipment, personnel, and other information about the work and status of the department and make periodic written reports to the Council; - 6. provide suitable arrangements and equipment for supporting fires or other emergencies and for notifying all members of the department to assure prompt response for such incidents; - 7. assign equipment or manpower in response to calls for outside aid where mutual aid agreements are in force and other cases only when the absence of such equipment will not jeopardize protection in the City; - 8. supervise fire prevention; - 9. recommend to the Mayor and Council needed fire-fighting equipment; - 10. prepare and submit, upon request a tentative budget for the department to the Mayor or Council; - 11. assist the proper authorities in suppressing the crime of arson by investigating or causing to be investigated the cause, origin and circumstances of all fires; and - 12. perform such other duties as may be required by the Mayor and the Council.

 Section 4.
 Volunteer fire department.
 Volunteer firemen shall be appointed by the fire chief, and the volunteer firemen shall be organized and disciplined as a volunteer fire department by the fire chief.